This post may contain compensated links. Refer to my disclaimer for more info.

 - After stirring well, add vanilla (and optional nuts) and stir.

-- Pour into a greased 9x9 or so sized casserole dish.
+- Pour into a greased 9 x 9 baking dish.

 - Lick the bowl!